Based in Portland, Oregon

 Crescent Loom is a game about creating life.
 Knit bones, stitch muscles, and weave neurons into a biologically-realistic simple creature.
 An ocean sandbox awaits, filled the messy creations of other players.
 Can your creature survive -- and thrive?

-Joseph 'Wick' Perry fell in love with the neural basis of behavior while getting his undergraduate degree in 2013, but struggled with getting an intuitive sense of how these circuits operated.
+While getting his neuroscience degree, Wick struggled with getting an intuitive sense of how neural circuits operated.
 Diagrams are not good at depicting dynamic systems, and scientific simulation software is impenetrably complex.
 Crescent Loom is designed to fill this gap; to be an accessible and interactive tool to create biologically-plausible artificial brains.
-He ran a Kickstarter at the beginning of 2017 to fund development for at least a year.
+It was Kickstarted in 2017 and entered open development at the conclusion of the campaign, pending additional funding.

 - CREATURE EDITOR -- Design your creature's body plan with a simple drag-and-drop interface.

 - NEUROSCIENCE -- Coordinate muscles by connecting biologically-realistic neurons using an intuitive "loom" inspired by the diagrams in scientific publications.